6 simple ways to stand out to employers when you’re job hunting

 Lambart suggests preparing three or four open-ended questions before an interview.
 “Great questions will get the employer talking more about the role, the team, the culture of the organisation or how they prefer to work,” she says.
 “Questions could also be asked about key challenges or priorities that you might face.”

-Instead, Lambart recommends doing your research before writing your application and going to an interview.
-Focus on showing you understand the size of the organisation, their products or services, key competitors and reputation in the market.
+Lambart recommends doing research on the organisation before writing your application or attending an interview.
+Focus on demonstrating your understanding of the company’s business, products or services, key competitors and core values both in the cover letter and in the interview.

-“An employer is going to be much more impressed when meeting a job seeker who has spent some time researching the organisation,” she says.
+“An employer is going to be much more impressed when meeting a job seeker who has spent some time researching the organisation and has good reasons for joining the organisation” she says.
+“This demonstrates that you are motivated to apply for the right reasons and have a genuine interest in the organisation”.

 6. Master your interview technique